CarolinaLag/Authentication/README.md

 Examples of functionality of the Todo List:

 - Register new user
-- Login to be able to see users todo
+- Login to be able to see user todo
 - Reset password possibility
 - Unique todolist per user
 - Save all todo models in the database